|

 Macha

-provided it remains unchanged, including copyright notice and this
+unchanged, including the copyright notice and this License:

 Image: "The Tibertine